 KFC is all over the news lately not because of its logo but because it did a ham-fisted job of portraying the Colonel in commercials.
 Don’t be disrespectful to an icon!
 They did a better job with their logo.
 I like the bold graphical take on the older version.
 The Colonel looks more friendly and a little less like a creepy neighbor–wider smile, simplified hair swoop, and the addition of the apron makes him seem like an eccentric cook instead of an overdressed oddball.

 The Gap has an iconic, simple logo that looks great on storefronts and on clothes tags.
 Given its vintage, you’d expect it to be Helvetica rather than a serifed face.
 But, I really like the repetition of the mid-height lines.
 It’s perfect.
 Fast forward a bit and NOW you see the sans serif face you’d have expected years ago, but now in lower case.
-No improvement with either of those choices.
+Even with this logo renovation there is no improvement with either of those choices.
 And you see a blue box.
 Sorta.
 What it’s doing floating there is a mystery.
 Perhaps it docked with the P. I don’t know.
 No one knew.
 So Gap folded up the logo and took it away just about instantly.

 After Dave Thomas died, Wendy’s made some changes.
 The two worst changes were changing their fries to something that tastes a bit like salty cardboard and then skimping on their juicy burgers, which now seem a bit more like McDonald’s fare.
 From a logo standpoint, the change is positive.
 Simpler.
 A bit more dynamic.
 It’s a nod to the reality that “old fashioned hamburgers” is not really necessary to express in the logo.
 We all know what Wendy’s does.
 They did their logo well.
 Not so much my past few visits to the drive-through, though, sadly.

 Change can really make positive improvements on a business identity.
 Or it can destroy it.
-Any company has to be careful when updating to avoid alienating existing clients.
+Any company has to be careful when doing a logo renovation to avoid alienating existing clients.
 However, should a change happen, it can be powerful and overwhelmingly positive.